logiscapedev/mcp-sdk-php/README.md

 This PHP SDK was developed by:
 - [Josh Abbott](https://joshabbott.com)
-- Claude 3.5 Sonnet (Anthropic AI model)
+- Claude 3.5 Sonnet
+- Claude Opus 4

-Additional debugging and refactoring done by Josh Abbott using OpenAI ChatGPT o1 pro mode.
+Additional debugging and refactoring done by Josh Abbott using OpenAI ChatGPT o1 pro mode and OpenAI Codex.

 Based on the original [Python SDK](https://github.com/modelcontextprotocol/python-sdk) for the Model Context Protocol.